 The E-Class’ interior’s high-quality materials, contemporary design and uncluttered layout make it feel like your posh London penthouse has sprouted four wheels and an engine

 The E200 and E220d come with a Garmin sat-nav system, but it doesn’t have brilliant graphics, processing speeds are slow and the thick, ugly border that surrounds the screen looks outdated.
-That’s a big problem when the BMW 5 Series comes with the company’s top-of-the-range infotainment system fitted as standard.
+That’s a big problem for the Mercedes E-Class when the BMW 5 Series comes with the company’s top-of-the-range infotainment system fitted as standard.
 You operate the Mercedes’ system via a swivel-wheel control between the two front seats, so you can use it without having to take your eyes off the road, but the menus aren’t as clearly laid out as BMW’s or Audi’s systems.

 You’re much better off buying the £1,495 Comand Online system that’s fitted to all other models.
 Its 12.3-inch, high-definition screen has crystal-clear graphics and super-detailed sat-nav maps.
-In-car wifi turns the E-Class into a four-wheeled coffee shop and you also get access to a 24hr concierge service that can find places of interest – such as an actual coffee shop – and programme them into the sat-nav remotely.
+In-car wifi turns the Mercedes E-Class into a four-wheeled coffee shop and you also get access to a 24hr concierge service that can find places of interest – such as an actual coffee shop – and programme them into the sat-nav remotely.

 You can operate the Comand Online infotainment system using the same scroll wheel as fitted to the basic system, and by using the touchpad between the two front seats to type in a postcode with your finger (not so easy if you’re right-handed) or via voice commands.
 Ironically the easiest way to operate it is via the Apple CarPlay or Android Auto smartphone mirroring systems, which come fitted as standard.